Chapter 9 Performance metrics

 9.4.3 The Rejection Rate

 There are some different perspectives on how close the actual Type-I error rate should be in order to qualify as suitable for use in practice.
 Following a strict statistical definition, a hypothesis testing procedure is said to be level-\(\alpha\) if its actual Type-I error rate is always less than or equal to \(\alpha\).
-Among a set of level-\(\alpha\) tests, the test with highest power would be preferred.
+Among a collection of level-\(\alpha\) testing procedures, we would prefer the one with highest power.
 If looking only at null rejection rates, then the test with Type-I error closest to \(\alpha\) would usually be preferred.
-A less stringent criterion is sometimes used instead, where type I error would be considered acceptable if it is within 50% of the desired \(\alpha\).
+However, some scholars prefer to use a less stringent criterion, where the Type-I error rate of a testing procedure would be considered acceptable if it is within 50% of the desired \(\alpha\) level.
+For instance, a testing procedure with \(\alpha = .05\) would be considered acceptable if its Type-I error is no more than 7.5%; with \(\alpha = .01\), it would be considered acceptable if its Type-I error is no more than 1.5%.

 ## # A tibble: 3 × 2